sneha2024-hub/Network-Packet-Sniffer-With-Alert-System/README.md

-# Network-Packet-Sniffer-With-Alert-System
+# 🕵️‍♀️ Network Packet Sniffer with Alert System

-A Python-based network packet sniffer captures, analyzes, and logs live network traffic using Scapy.
-The tool detects potential network issues like packet floods or scans and saves them in a local SQLite database.
-It has a Tkinter-based GUI for real-time monitoring, filtering packets, and exporting captured data in CSV or HTML format.
+A **Python-based network packet sniffer** that captures, analyzes, and logs live network traffic using **Scapy**.
+The tool detects potential network anomalies such as **packet floods** or **port scans**, and saves packet data in a local **SQLite database**.
+It includes a **Tkinter GUI** for real-time monitoring, filtering packets, and exporting captured data to **CSV or HTML** formats.

+---

-## Key Features:
+## 🚀 Key Features

-Live packet capturing and analysis

-Real-time traffic summary display with GUI

-Automatic anomaly/flood detection

-SQLite database logging of captured packets

-Export reports to CSV and HTML formats

-Lightweight, easy-to-use design
+- 📡 **Live Packet Capturing and Analysis** — monitors real-time network activity using Scapy.
+- 🖥️ **User-Friendly GUI** — built with Tkinter for intuitive control and live updates.
+- ⚠️ **Automatic Anomaly Detection** — identifies potential floods or scans using threshold logic.
+- 🗄️ **Database Logging** — stores all captured packets in an SQLite database for review.
+- 📊 **Report Generation** — exports detailed capture reports in CSV or HTML format.
+- ⚙️ **Lightweight & Customizable** — easy to modify for educational or enterprise use.

+---

-## Tech Stack:
+## 🧠 Tech Stack

-Python · Scapy · Tkinter · SQLite3
+**Languages & Libraries:**
+- 🐍 Python
+- 📦 Scapy
+- 🪟 Tkinter
+- 🗃️ SQLite3

+---

 ## 📸 Screenshots